🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Writing Call Option Strategies

-There are several strategies when trading options, depending on whether you have a bullish or bearish outlook for a given stock.
+There are different options trading strategies you could use when writing call options, depending on whether you have a bullish or bearish outlook for a given stock.
 Here are two of the most common call writing option strategies:

 Writing Covered Calls